okasag/orf/orf/cran-comments.md

 * There were 0 ERRORs and 0 WARNINGs and 1 NOTEs.

 * the 1 NOTE is due to the first submission.
+* both names were marked as possibly mis-spelled but these are correct.

 ## Downstream dependencies
 * There are currently no downstream dependencies for this package.